Micro Frontend Architecture: The Newest Approach To Building Scalable Frontend

-Facebook expertly utilized this composition technique, where it broke down the entire rendering cycle into multiple

-    smaller events.
-To ensure that the ball starts rolling right from the get-go, it allocated request parsing, data

-    fetching, and markup generation to the server.
-Since Facebook split its typical page into multiple components called

-    ’pagelets’, it could process and serve one pagelet at a time while the others processed in the background.
+Facebook expertly utilized this composition technique, where it broke down the entire rendering cycle into multiple smaller events.
+To ensure that the ball starts rolling right from the get-go, it allocated request parsing, data fetching, and markup generation to the server.
+Since Facebook split its typical page into multiple components called ’pagelets’, it could process and serve one pagelet at a time while the others processed in the background.

-    The other micro-frontend implementation strategy is to organize the different micro-frontend codebases as independent

-    code repositories.
-What makes this strategy attractive is that it’s relatively easy to deploy.
-You don’t need to spend a

-    lot of effort organizing teams and the overall UI consistency also remains intact.
-And most importantly, when optimized,

-    the general data transfer to the browser reduces during the build phase.
+The other micro-frontend implementation strategy is to organize the different micro-frontend codebases as independent frontend code repositories.
+What makes this strategy attractive is it’s easier deployability.
+You don’t need to spend a lot of effort organizing teams and the overall UI consistency also remains intact.
+And most importantly, when optimized, the general data transfer to the browser reduces during the build phase.

-    However, one of the major disadvantages is– the increased dependency between the various frontend elements makes it

-    increasingly difficult to keep the release pipelines independent of each other.
-This runs the risk of you experiencing

-    the same bottlenecks as the frontend monolith.
+However, one of the major disadvantages is– the increased dependency between the various frontend elements makes it increasingly difficult to keep the release pipelines independent of each other.
+This runs the risk of you experiencing the same bottlenecks as the frontend monolith.

 But this implementation technique still finds several use cases throughout the domain of web applications.
 For instance, DAZN, an OTT streaming service, prefers predictability and performance over other parameters.
 While deploying micro frontend, it found build-time integration to be the best way forward as it verified the app’s performance by running all the end-to-end tests before serving it.